 What Are We Looking For?

-Original artwork for the cover of Souvenir Programme Book as well as the Pocket Guide and interior illustrations.
+Original artwork for the cover of Survival Guide, the pocket-sized book with maps, schedules, and other con info.
 Entries may also be used on signs, website and merchandise.

 All artwork submitted to the contest must feature our mascot, Hoppouno Momiji.
 Momiji can be dressed and posed as the artist chooses as long as she isn’t dressed like a copyright character and the pose does not mimic copyright artwork.
 Copyright characters will no longer be allowed as background or additional detail.